Private Link for Azure Database for MySQL

-Private Link allows you to create private endpoints for Azure Database for MariaDB and so brings Azure services inside your private Virtual Network (VNet).
-The private endpoint exposes a private IP you can use to connect to your Azure Database for MariaDB database server just like any other resource in the VNet.
+Private Link allows you to connect to various PaaS services in Azure via a private endpoint.
+Azure Private Link essentially brings Azure services inside your private Virtual Network (VNet).
+The PaaS resources can be accessed using the private IP address just like any other resource in the VNet.

 For a list to PaaS services that support Private Link functionality, review the Private Link documentation.
 A private endpoint is a private IP address within a specific VNet and Subnet.

-The private link feature is only available for Azure Database for MariaDB servers in the General Purpose or Memory Optimized pricing tiers.
+The private link feature is only available for Azure Database for MySQL servers in the General Purpose or Memory Optimized pricing tiers.
 Ensure the database server is in one of these pricing tiers.

 Data exfiltration prevention

-Consider a scenario with a user running MariaDB workbench inside an Azure VM connecting to an Azure Database for MariaDB instance.
-This MariaDB instance is in the West US data center.
-The example below shows how to limit access with public endpoints on Azure Database for MariaDB using network access controls.
+Consider a scenario with a user running MySQL Workbench inside an Azure Virtual Machine (VM) that is connecting to an Azure Database for MySQL server provisioned in West US.
+The example below shows how to limit access with public endpoints on Azure Database for MySQL using network access controls.

-Only allow traffic to the Azure Database for MariaDB using the Private IP address of the VM.
+Only allow traffic to the Azure Database for MySQL using the Private IP address of the VM.
 For more information, see the articles on Service Endpoint and VNet firewall rules.

-- Specify an NSG rule to allow traffic for Service Tag = SQL.WestUs - only allowing connection to Azure Database for MariaDB in West US
+- Specify an NSG rule to allow traffic for Service Tag = SQL.WestUs - only allowing connection to Azure Database for MySQL in West US

-At the end of this setup, the Azure VM can connect only to Azure Database for MariaDB in the West US region.
-However, the connectivity isn't restricted to a single Azure Database for MariaDB.
-The VM can still connect to any Azure Database for MariaDB in the West US region, including the databases that aren't part of the subscription.
+At the end of this setup, the Azure VM can connect only to Azure Database for MySQL in the West US region.
+However, the connectivity isn't restricted to a single Azure Database for MySQL.
+The VM can still connect to any Azure Database for MySQL in the West US region, including the databases that aren't part of the subscription.
 While we've reduced the scope of data exfiltration in the above scenario to a specific region, we haven't eliminated it altogether.

 On-premises connectivity over private peering